bemo123/GPX-batch-stack-processing/README.md

 # GPX-batch-stack-processing
  Several PYTHON scripts for batch processing of GPX files.
- You manipulate multiple GPX files in one folder with one script execution.
+With it you manipulate multiple GPX files in one folder with one script execution.
 The following manipulations are available:
  - change the CREATOR field to a desired value
  - change the FILENAME to a desired value or add prefix/postfix to the filename
  - add a COMMENT to the GPX file, e.g. a disclaimer
- - create a text file with GPX details:
-  - vertical climb uphill, vertical descent downhill, lowest point, highest point, max elevation angle uphill, max elevation angle downhill
+ - create a text file with GPX details: vertical climb uphill, vertical descent downhill, lowest point, highest point, max elevation angle uphill, max elevation angle downhill
 - create a new gpx with a spline interpolation of the original track